neuronsimulator/nrn/neuron/general/classes/random.rst

         This class is an interface to the RNG class from the gnu c++ class library.
-As of version 5.2, a cryptographic quality RNG class wrapper for :meth:`functions.mcell_ran4` was added and is available with the :meth:`Random.MCellRan4` method.
-The current default random generator is :meth:`Random.ACG` .
+As of version 5.2, a cryptographic quality RNG class wrapper for :func:`mcell_ran4` was added and is available with the :meth:`Random.MCellRan4` method.
+The current default random generator is :meth:`Random.ACG`.

         As of version 7.3, a more versatile cryptographic quality generator, Random123, is available with the :meth:`Random.Random123` method.
 This generator